Arama2014/GoogleBookSearch/README.md

 `Git clone`         <https://github.com/Arama2014/GoogleBookSearch>

-Navigate to the folder where the program files are saved and type this command
+To run GoogleBookSearach on a server, open up your terminal cd into the folder where the html, css, and javascript program files are saved and type the following command:

-`Pyton -m SimpleHTTPServer 1337 `
+`Python -m SimpleHTTPServer 1337 `

 More on that [here](https://gist.github.com/jgravois/5e73b56fa7756fd00b89)